64bit-lunarteam/nware/README.md

 # - Preview -
 ![preview](github-preview.png)

+# - Features -
+- Scanning IPs for open ports
+- DDoSing websites
+- Can perform traceroutes to IPs or domains
+- IP geolocation tool
+- IP pinging
+- Command prompt (cmd) emulator
+- Can retrieve your local IP
+- DNS lookups
+- Retrieve hostnames of IPs

 # - License & Terms of Use -
 This project is licensed under the GNU General Public License v3.0
 ```js